-Table 5.28 Supported Range of Server Codes and Interval Codes per Domain Type
+Table 5.28 Supported Range of Server Codes and Interval Codes per Domain

+Type

-Domain Type Server Code Range (hexadecimal) Interval Code Range (hexadecimal) Small Domain 00000000-7ffffff 00000000-0001FFFF Large Domain 0000000-007ffff 00000000-01FFFFFF
+Domain Type Server Code Range (hexadecimal) Interval Code Range (hexadecimal) Small Domain 0000000-7ffffff 0000000-0001FFFF Large Domain 0000000-007ffff 0000000-01FFFFF

-5.2.4 Display Override Indicator
+5.2.4 Display Override State

-Display override may be signaled in the audio watermark to indicate that receivers should suspend any modification (audio or video) to the presentation of the marked content which is occurring as a result of signaling obtained via the recovery process.
+The display override state may be signaled in the audio watermark to indicate that receivers should suspend any modification (audio or video) to the presentation of the marked content which is occurring as a result of signaling obtained via the recovery process.

-Display override condition shall be indicated by the use of inverse signaling in the audio watermark emission as defined in A/334 [4].
+The display override state shall be indicated by the use of inverse signaling in the audio watermark emission as defined in A/334 [4].

-The display override is in effect solely for the duration of the marked content where inverse signaling is employed.
+The display override state is in effect solely for the duration of the marked content where inverse signaling is employed.

-Transitions between standard signaling and inverse signaling shall occur at symbol boundaries and are not required to occur at a VP1 Audio Watermark Segment, Cell, header, Packet, or payload field boundaries.
+Transitions between standard signaling and inverse signaling shall occur at symbol boundaries and are not required to occur at VP1 Audio Watermark Segment, Cell, header, Packet, or payload field boundaries.